September 2020: This chapter was amended to reference advocates, as in the revised DHSC Easements guidance.

 Decisions about assessments or reviews, and decisions to either reduce or alter care packages will have an impact on the people being supported as well as their carers.
 Such decisions must take account of risks both current and potential should the situation change for the person and/or their carers.
 Where people decide to cancel or suspend their own care and support and manage alone or with support of their own family and community networks, this will be for the most part be for the adult to decide for themselves.
 However, where there are concerns that this may lead to unmanageable risk or safeguarding issues, practice oversight should be applied.
-This should not undermine the views of the individual making the decisions about their care, but to ensure that where necessary, the local authority in conjunction with the individual and their family have considered the possible consequences and the principles of safeguarding have been upheld. (see Annexe A of the Care Act Easement guidance).
+This should not undermine the views of the individual making the decisions about their care, but to ensure that where necessary, the local authority in conjunction with the individual, advocate and their family have considered the possible consequences and the principles of safeguarding have been upheld. (see Annexe A of the Care Act Easement guidance).

 For information regarding Section 4, Protections and Safeguards Annex D and Section 5 Principles to Govern Use of the Powers of the Care Act easements: guidance for local authorities (Department of Health and Social Care).